Achieving net-zero carbon status by 2030

 What we are doing

 Our Energy and Climate Change Working Group will develop an environmental road map.
-At the Council meeting on Tuesday, 23 February 2021 we approved a strategy, the Climate change strategy.
-This sets a clear direction for tackling climate change and its key priorities.
-We've allocated £1million to support climate change projects over the next three years.
-These initiatives include:
+At the Council meeting on Tuesday, 23 February 2021 we approved a strategy, the Climate Crisis Strategy.
+This sets a clear direction for tackling the climate crisis.
+We've allocated £1million to support climate crisis projects over the next 3 years.

 - electric car charging points